 - In a small pot, add entire can of coconut cream and bring to a light simmer.

-- Once the coconut cream becomes homogenous (smooth and consistent), remove from heat and add ½ cup back to the pot.
+- Once the coconut cream becomes homogenous (smooth and consistent), remove from heat and add set aside half.
+You will only need ½ cup, but because coconut cream separates when cold, it's important to heat it up to get the right consistency and ratio.

 - Add agave nectar and spices and simmer on low for about 15-20 minutes, stirring consistently.